Nat Cook: Early life and education

-Cook was born in Adelaide, South Australia, to first-generation English migrants, the youngest daughter of three children, and grew up in Morphett Vale, a southern Adelaide suburb.
+Natalie Fleur Cook was born in Adelaide, South Australia, to first-generation English migrants, the youngest daughter of three children, and grew up in Morphett Vale, a southern Adelaide suburb.

 Cook attended her local primary school, Flaxmill Primary School, and later went to Mitcham Girls High School.

 Pre-parliamentary career

 Prior to being elected to the South Australian Parliament in 2014, Cook worked for nearly 30 years as a Registered Nurse, including as an After-Hours Hospital Coordinator, Retrieval, and Intensive-Care Nurse.
 Her training began at the Queen Elizabeth Hospital, where she joined the Australian Nursing and Midwifery Federation (ANMF).
 She states:My nursing career really started as a volunteer with St John Cadets when I was 11.
 I had many role models in the St John's brigade who helped me to decide that nursing and working in health care was something that I needed to do, because I really cared for other people.
 I got enormous satisfaction out of volunteering every weekend, sometimes in multiple locations on any one day.Cook is honoured to hold the title of Associate Professor with the School of Nursing and Midwifery University of South Australia.